-Decentralized internet protocol TRON CEO Justin Sun has said the company will build a fund to “rescue” ETH and EOS developers from the so-called “collapse” of their platforms.
+Decentralized internet protocol TRON CEO Justin Sun has said the company will build a fund to “rescue” Ethereum (ETH) and EOS developers from “the collapse” of their platforms, in a tweet, Dec.
+6.

 Sun made his offer with the precondition that the developers “migrate” their decentralized applications (dApps) to the Tron Foundation network.
 In the heat of the blistering crypto market crash, one aggrieved commentator immediately quipped, “So… we jump from sinking ship to another sinking ship?
 Sh**, I’m in.
 When jump, sir?”